-The files for OS-platform Solaris and HPUX are named: <VERSION>-TIV-TSFCM-OS-platform.bin
+The files are named like <version>-TIV-TSFCM-<platform>.bin

-Before you install IBM Spectrum Protect Snapshot on AIX or Linux, run the Prerequisite Checker to ensure that you have the prerequisites to proceed with the installation process.
+Before you install IBM Spectrum Protect Snapshot on AIX or Linux, run the Prerequisite Checker to ensure that the prerequisites are met before you proceed with the installation process.

-To install IBM Spectrum Protect Snapshot on the production server, complete the following steps.
+To install IBM Spectrum Protect Snapshot on the production server, complete these steps.

 1. Log on to the production server and use the root user ID.
-Change to the directory where you downloaded the package file or insert the DVD into the DVD drive.
+Change to the directory where you downloaded the package file.
 Use one of the following methods to start the installation: